Pecan Pie Cobbler

 Now, I don’t mind baking, but I prefer recipes that are a little bit freeform, like dump cakes.
 And, desserts that require little to no measuring!

 One of my favorite parts of this cobbler is the biscuit topping, which surprised me.
-I didn’t think it could get much better pie crust.
+I didn’t think it could get much better than pie crust.
 But, this biscuit topping is just perfect.
-It’s light, fluffy and just a bit sweet.
+It’s light, fluffy and just a bit of sweetness.
 The perfect balance to the sticky, sweet pecan filling!

-In fact, the biscuit topping is so good, I’m thinking of ways to re-use it!
-I think it’d be a great base for garlic cheddar biscuits or pimento biscuits, so you’ll probably be seeing those recipes soon!
+In fact, the biscuit topping is so good, I’m thinking of ways to re-use it beyond this easy dessert!
+I think it’d be a great base for garlic cheddar biscuits or pimento biscuits, so you’ll probably be seeing those recipes soon.

 I can’t wait to bring this cobbler to more events this fall, and watch people gobble it up!